Constrained Delaunay triangulation: Definition

 The input to the constrained Delaunay triangulation problem is a planar straight-line graph, a set of points and non-crossing line segments in the plane.

 The constrained Delaunay triangulation of this input is a triangulation of its convex hull, including all of the input segments as edges, and using only the vertices of the input.
 For every additional edge $e$ added to this input to make it into a triangulation, there should exist a circle through the endpoints of $e$, such that any vertex interior to the circle is blocked from visibility from at least one endpoint of $e$ by a segment of the input.
 This generalizes the defining property of two-dimensional Delaunay triangulations of points, that each edge have a circle through its two endpoints containing no other vertices.
 A triangulation satisfying these properties always exists.

 Jonathan Shewchuk has generalized this definition to constrained Delaunay triangulations of three-dimensional inputs, systems of points and non-crossing segments and triangles in three-dimensional space; however, not every input of this type has a constrained Delaunay triangulation according to his generalized definition.

 Algorithms

 Several algorithms for computing constrained Delaunay triangulations of planar straight-line graphs in time $O(n\log n)$ are known.
 The constrained Delaunay triangulation of a simple polygon can be constructed in linear time.

 Applications

 In topographic surveying, one constructs a triangulation from points shot in the field.
 If an edge of the triangulation crosses a river, the resulting surface does not accurately model the path of the river.
-So one draws breaklines along rivers, edges of roads, mountain ridges, and the like.
-The breaklines are used as constraints when constructing the triangulation.
+So one draws break lines along rivers, edges of roads, mountain ridges, and the like.
+The break lines are used as constraints when constructing the triangulation.

 Constrained Delaunay triangulation can also be used in Delaunay refinement methods for mesh generation, as a way to force the mesh to conform with the domain boundaries as it is being refined.